Women in Policing

 “I love being a part of this community and knowing that I play a role in making it safe for the citizens to live here.
 The city and department are growing at a rapid pace and there are opportunities for officers here that would not be available at other departments.
 My career has benefitted from several of those opportunities and I look forward to what is to come.”

 “I first became interested in law enforcement to help children and teenagers who needed guidance.
 I was only 21 when I became an officer.
-Since that time, I have married and have three children.
 This career path has given me financial stability and job security.
 There have been ample opportunities to move around to different areas within the department where I have excelled as a sister in blue.”

 Making a Difference